 The Announcement and Entry Form

-The Shark Tank is back – NNBA is hosting its 5th annual Shark Tank Competition!
+The Shark Tank is back – NNBA is hosting its 6th annual Shark Tank Competition!
 Definitely a highlight of the conference.
 The Rules and Guidelines for our nurse entrepreneurs and aspiring entrepreneurs to enter this event are below.
 NNBA’s Shark Tank does not require a business plan, financial statements or any supporting documents.
 It is literally “pure pitch”, with nothing but the value of your idea and presenting skills to support it.
 Who are the Sharks…stay tuned to find out!
-Prizes and awards will be presented so you don’t want to miss this fun event.
+Cash Prizes, awards, and VIP consulting sessions will be presented.

 NNBA’S Shark Tank Competition takes place in two rounds.
 The first round, the Qualifying Round, will be based upon completion of the NNBA Shark Tank Application.
-All competitors must register using the form below by August 1st, 2019.
+All competitors must register using the form below by July 15, 2020.
 This date may change due to having selected five finalists, so get your registration in early!
 Submitted entries will be judged on: innovative idea, proof of market and competitive advantage (see more below).
-NNBA’s Shark Tank competition is scheduled for Sunday, September 29th at the Flamingo Hotel and Casino.
+NNBA’s Shark Tank competition is scheduled for Sunday, September 27th at the Flamingo Hotel and Casino.
 Applications will be reviewed by the deadline and Finalists will be notified.
-You must register for the conference to be eligible to present your innovated product, service or program.
+You must register for the conference to be eligible to present your innovative product, service or program.

 Shark Tank Pitch Rules

 - Pitches cannot exceed 5 minutes.
-Finalists are expected to deliver approximately five minutes worth of content.
+Finalists are expected to deliver approximately three to five minutes worth of content.

 - Each pitch will be followed by a five-minute question/answer session with the judges, who will ask questions or clarification regarding the pitch.